JLiu196/Final_Project/README.md

 Once downloaded, unzip the files.

-All necessary links can be found at http://insideairbnb.com/get-the-data.html
+All necessary links can also be found at http://insideairbnb.com/get-the-data.html